10 Easy Steps to Conduct Your First Web App Penetration Testing

 Step 7: Manual Testing and Exploitation

-Manually test identified vulnerabilities to determine their severity and potential impact.
-Use your knowledge and experience to find the vulnerabilities and gain a deeper understanding of their impact.
-Write down your discoveries and the process you followed to implement them.
+Manually test the vulnerabilities you have identified to ascertain their severity and possible impact.
+Employ your experience and knowledge to discover the vulnerabilities and understand their impact better.
+Document your findings and the methodology you used to apply them.

 Step 8: Privilege Escalation and Post-Exploitation